Ireland Steam Railway Holiday

 MondayReluctantly we are leaving this lovely area today, heading north to the “midlands” of Ireland.
 However, this is no ordinary transfer day, as we cross the Shannon at Tarbert, and arrive in Moyasta for the West Clare Railway.
 The most famous railway in Ireland, in steam, awaits, and we have chartered the train for the morning.
 Onwards then to Ennis for another railway revival, this time with Irish Railways from Ennis, across the Burren to Athenry.
 From here our coach transfers us swiftly to Athlone and the superb Radisson Blu Hotel for a three night stay.

 TuesdayThink the scenic part of the holiday is over – no way (!).
 We set off by train to Galway City.
 Spend some time here to absorb the atmosphere in Eire’s most vibrant city outside Dublin, then head north through stunning Connemara towards Westport.
 This wonderfully scenic tour will include photo stops and a refreshment break in Leenane – Eire’s only village on a fjord!
 From Westport enjoy a terrific rail journey all the way back to Athlone.

 WednesdayThe craic just gets better and better.
 Today we head up to the north coast to catch the iconic branch line train from the middle of nowhere to Ballina.
 Our coach transfers us from Ballina to Sligo where we catch a train to idyllic Carrick.
-Let’s sing traditional songs as we sail on the Shannon and then head down to Dromod to meet Michael and his pile of rust.
+Let’s sing traditional songs as we sail on the Shannon and then head down to Dromod to meet Michael and his amazing collection of everything and anything.
 We’ll dine here and then head back to Athlone for a last Guinness (optional!) together.